-2018-001 DFA Report Incorrect - Repeated (Other Non-Compliance) - (PY Finding 2009-003)
+2019-001 DFA Report Incorrect - Repeated (Other Non-Compliance) - (PY Finding 2018-001)

 The Town has cash balances per the prior audit report that are not reflected on the DFA report.
-In addition, transfers shown on the books of record do not match those recorded on the DFA report.

-The Town did not make any progress in resolving this finding.
+The Town made progress in resolving this finding.

 Department of Finance and Administration regulations require all transactions and cash balances to be recorded on the DFA report.